Zebra Danio (Brachydanio rerio) Species Profile & Care Guide

 Breeding the Zebra Danio

-Zebra danios are prolific breeders; therefore, they are ideal for beginners.
+Zebra danios are prolific breeders; therefore, they are ideal for beginners looking to breed their first aquarium fish.

 The female can usually lay from 50-500 eggs, and it usually takes around two days for them to hatch.